hwdong/hwdong-old.github.io/_posts/2016-10-16-poission image editting.md

 ![1](http://hwdong.com/prog_images/1.jpg)  ![2](http://hwdong.com/prog_images/2.jpg)

 I knew this algorithms in 2008 which is very simple to implement but I didn't try it.
-The day before yesterday I implemented it using OpenCV and SOIL image library.
+The day before yesterday I implemented it using OpenGL and SOIL image library.
 <!--more-->
 For this simply program ,I don't want to use the OpenCV.
 However a bug wasted me a whole day to find the problem.